We

 time later, when Kovack is interviewed about

-the wreck and reveals the visions to the
+the wreck and reveals these visions to the

 interviewer, Michelle Brent (Susan